Can a General Contractor Do Electrical Work?

 Increase Hazard

-Electrical work requires basic high-voltage systems, grounding, and circuit protection knowledge.
-When faulty or improperly installed systems could be the cause, such malfunctions may result in electric shock, fire, or malfunction.
+Electrical work involves a basic understanding of high-voltage systems, grounding, and circuit protection.
+In cases where a fault or poor installation is likely the cause, such faults may lead to electric shock, fire, or malfunction.

 Voiced Insurance

-If an unlicensed person performs the electrical work, and an issue occurs, the insurance companies may not cover the damage or liability, leaving the building owner to bear the costs.
+Suppose an unlicensed individual does the electrical work, and an issue arises.
+In that case, the insurance companies may not take responsibility for the damage or liability, and the building owner will bear the cost.

 Costly Repair and Delays

-It means improper electrical work delays the work or increases additional costs of rework and inspections.
+It means poor electrical work delays the work or raises additional costs of rework and inspections.

 Conclusion